emumba-com/k2-examples/Mock-Server/README.md

 ## Setup

-These are following steps to setup example:
+These are following steps to setup mock server:

 1. Clone the example repo.
-2. cd Mock-Server directory.
+2. Open Mock-Server directory.
 3. Install dependencies of Mock-Server.
-4. Run the mock server.
+4. Run the Mock-Server.

 ## How to run mock server